jbonachera/clickcount-infra/README.md

 ## TODO

   * Replace the X-Auth-Token with a Basic Authorization header, to allow using the command-line nomad client
-  * Remove the bootstrapping over SSH step (and replace it with a systemd-unit, maybe, like we do for Nomad jobs creation?)
   * Implement rolling replacement of Nomad hosts
   * Repair the Docker image
   * Execute all actions from a CI tool, when a git event occurs